vlang/vsl/examples/plot_ripple_surface/README.md

 # Example - plot_ripple_surface 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for plotting a ripple surface.

 ## Instructions